Spot

 I took the Water Taxi to the Wall Street area recently where I came across a dog statue by Keith Haring.

 Haring was a prominent artist in New York City from the late 1970s to 1990, when he died of AIDS.
 His popularity grew from the chalk drawings he made in city subways of various types of figures, including dogs.
 You can see one example below, Dancing, Barking Dogs.
-The barking dog motif was one he used many times in his work.

 Rex